ferdi-pienaar/config_store/export/README.txt

 Command-handling API
 ====================
- cfg_mgr_interface.h
+ cfg_mgr.h
-  - Instantiate Config_manager_interface, passing it a descriptor reference.
+  - Instantiate Config_manager, passing it a descriptor reference.
   - Pass commands to it.
   - Get config from it, i.e. access the RAM that it allocates and manages. util/cfg_mgr_strtok.h